Petkov Government

-The Petkov Government, known as the Four-party coalition cabinet, was the ninety-sixth cabinet of Bulgaria.
+The Petkov Government, known as the Four-party coalition cabinet, was the ninety-ninth cabinet of Bulgaria.
 Chaired by prime minister Kiril Petkov, it was approved by the National Assembly on 13 December 2021 after the government formation as a result of the November 2021 parliamentary election.
-It was a so-called Vivaldi coalition, named after composer Antonio Vivaldi due to his work The Four Seasons which corresponds to the different political views present in this coalition: liberals (PP and Yes, Bulgaria!, as part of DB), socialists (BSP), greens (ZD, as part of DB) and conservatives (ITN and DSB, as part of DB).
+It was a Vivaldi coalition.
 The government became a Minority government on 8 June 2022, when ITN pulled out of the government, and its mandate ended in late June 2022.
-It was the first government in Bulgarian history to lose a vote of confidence.
-On 1 July, Bulgarian President Rumen Radev asked Asen Vasilev to form a new government, which Vasilev failed to do and new elections were scheduled to take place.
+It was the first government in modern Bulgarian history to lose a vote of confidence.
+On 1 July, Bulgarian President Rumen Radev asked Assen Vassilev to form a new government, which Vassilev failed to do and new elections were scheduled to take place.